Flip The Script by Lyla Lee

 Even though I generally had mixed feelings for Flip The Script, I can’t deny how much I enjoyed reading it!
 I was truly entertained and I can’t wait to read more from Lyla Lee!

-Flip The Script by Lyla Lee is perfect if you’re a K-drama fan, or just someone looking for a light-hearted sapphic read!
+Do I recommend Flip The Script?
+If you’re a K-drama Fan, Flip The Script by Lyla Lee is perfect for you, or even just if you’re someone looking for a light-hearted sapphic read!

 ABOUT THE AUTHOR